roshantariq/Gesture-Control/README.md

 - data/ # Collected gesture data (.csv)
 - trained model/ # Pre-trained classifier (.pkl)
 - requirements.txt # Dependencies
-- gesture_recognition_base.py # Script to collect custom gesture samples (Change the name of the file in line 11 for each new custom gesture dataset created)
+- gesture_recognition_base_prev.py # Previous Script to collect custom gesture samples with manual File name change in code (Change the name of the file in line 11 for each new custom gesture dataset created)
+- gesture_recognition_base.py # Updated Script to collect custom gesture samples that can be run as is with the option to choose file name upon ending script
 - train_gesture_model.py # Train & save gesture classification model on the custom dataset
 - gesture_actions.py # Maps gestures to app-specific actions
 - predict_gesture_live.py # Main script: runs live gesture detection + triggers actions